hgaedke/iradio_angular/README.md

         `@http-server /home/pi/Desktop/iradio_angular`
         `@chromium-browser --start-fullscreen --incognito --autoplay-policy=no-user-gesture-required http://localhost:8080`

-## Install and use the local music playback in addition
+## Install and use the local music and video playback in addition
 In addition to the previous steps:
 * Copy MP3 music files of your choice to folder "/music", where each music file needs to be located in an album directory, e.g. "/music/my_album/my_music.mp3".
 You can have multiple files per album and multiple albums as well.
+* Copy video files (.mp4) of your choice to folder "/video".
 * Have the MediaServer started automatically on login by adding this line to "/etc/xdg/lxsession/LXDE-pi/autostart":
         `@node /home/pi/Desktop/iradio_angular/media_server/app.js /music /video`
     * The full iradio-related content of "/etc/xdg/lxsession/LXDE-pi/autostart" then is: